-OTC reserves the right to revoke, suspend or limit scholarships based upon a student's attendance, compliance with school policies, academic progress, and other factors that are evaluated by the College.
+OTC reserves the right to revoke, suspend or limit scholarships based upon a student's attendance, compliance with school policies, academic progress (2.5 GPA minimum), and other factors that are evaluated by the College.
 All scholarship recipients must adhere to the terms set forth by the Financial Aid Department and must comply with these terms to maintain their scholarship.